How Long Do You Need to Keep Closed Files?

 There is no Washington rule on file retention except that trust account records must be retained for at least seven years.
 RPC 1.15B.

 Picking a retention schedule is up to the professional considerations of each attorney or firm.
-It’s a good idea to start with best practices, such as a Guide to Best Practices for Client File Retention and Management on WSBA’s website.
+It’s a good idea to start with best practices, such as the Table of Suggested Dates for File.
 Also check with your insurance carrier, consider the nature of each case (some immigration cases may be “live” 20 years from the time of initial representation), and the possibility of malpractice or discipline claims.

 In a recent advisory opinion, the Illinois State Bar Association canvassed several other states and suggested seven years is a reasonable “default” retention period for ordinary closed files.
 However, documents of independent legal significance, like original deeds or wills, must be returned to the client, filed with the court, or retained indefinitely.